seanbreckenridge/exobrain/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/keyvol) | [GitLab](https://gitlab.com/seanbreckenridge/keyvol) | Go

 An interactive terminal interface for `pamixer`/`pactl` to control system volume.
-I use this on my laptop when I'm using my external keyboard to change volume.
+I use this on my laptop when I'm using my external keyboard to change volume so I don't have to reach to the volume keys.
 Also means I don't have to leave home row to change my volume.

 ### largechar

 [GitHub](https://github.com/seanbreckenridge/largechar) | [GitLab](https://gitlab.com/seanbreckenridge/largechar) | JavaScript

 Displays large characters on your screen.
-Was a replacement for [this alfred feature](https://www.alfredapp.com/help/features/large-type/), and an excuse to do some GUI programming with electron (if one can call it that)
+Was a replacement for [this Alfred feature](https://www.alfredapp.com/help/features/large-type/), and an excuse to do some GUI programming with electron (if one can call it that)

 ### mal-notify-bot